mHamzaArain/Instagram-Like-Bot/README.md

 # Instagram-Like-Bot
-Best tool for marketing purpose which may boost follower or even likes on pictures.
+Best tool for marketing purpose which may boost follower or even increse likes on pictures.

-## Installation: -pip to download
+## Installation: pip to download
-In Terminal > pip3 install selenium
+In Terminal > """pip3 install selenium"""

 ## This repository is only appliable on Linux
 1. Installation of greko driver is compulsory whch is written in Rust lang integerated with pyton script.